 He has attended at private lessons with outstanding composers such as Philippe Leroux, Philippe Manoury, Isabel Mundry, Beat Furrer and Chaya Czernowin at various composition academies such as Matrix Academy(Germany), Impuls Academy(Austria) and Manifeste 2016(France).

 - Meneses, E.A.L., Fukuda, T., Wanderley, M.M.
 (2020).
 Expanding and Embedding a High-level Gesture Vocabulary for the Digital and Augmented Musical Instruments.
-Copenhagen, Denmark, Proc. of the International Conference on Human-Computer Interaction (HCII).
+In Proc. of the International Conference on Human-Computer Interaction (HCII).
+Copenhagen, Denmark.